niharhEAVR/Cohort-3.0-Webdev/class_8/04_offline/02_assignment/readme.md

-## 1st assignment is done the 2nd and 3rd assignment will be starting from the week-4 offline >  Middleware at 29:43
+## 1st & 2nd assignment is done the 3rd assignment is left adn it will be starting from the week-4 offline >  Middleware at 29:43

 ### try to solve the assignments by your own then see the solution